 Vision 2030 specifically refers to the need to give a wide range of sectors in the economy improved access to financing options, in particular for small- and medium-sized enterprises (“SMEs”).
 This objective has been reflected in a range of legislative developments designed to improve the ability of both individuals and corporations to obtain finance.
 In the areas of credit support, this legislation includes:

-Z&Co., working with Linklaters, has experience drafting, negotiating, and perfecting the full range of possible credit support in the Kingdom of Saudi Arabia.
+Z&Co. has experience drafting, negotiating, and perfecting the full range of possible credit support in the Kingdom of Saudi Arabia.
 This includes: